Amourspirit/python_ooo_dev_tools/docs/odev/part2/chapter06.rst

         :Text Containing a Hypertext Link.

-If the user control-clicks on the link, then the URL value of ``HyperLinkURL`` will be loaded into the browser.
+If the user control-clicks on the link, then the URL value is loaded into the browser.

-The ``HyperLinkName`` property specifies a link name, which can be used when searching a document.
+The ``HyperLink`` name property ( ``name="ODEV_GITHUB"`` ) specifies a link name, which can be used when searching a document.
-``HyperLinkTarget`` corresponds to the HTML hypertext target attribute, and has a default value of "_self".

 .. _ch06_text_num:

 6.9 Text Numbering
 ==================

-It's straightforward to number paragraphs by using :py:meth:`~.Write.style_left` and the ``NumberingStyleName`` property.
+It's straightforward to number paragraphs by using  :py:class:`~ooodev.format.writer.direct.para.outline_list.ListStyle`, :py:class:`~ooodev.format.writer.style.lst.style_list_kind.StyleListKind` and :py:class:`~ooodev.format.writer.style.bullet_list.bullet_list.BulletList`.

 The following code from |build_doc|_ , numbers three paragraphs:

 .. tabs::

     .. code-tab:: python

+        from ooodev.format.writer.direct.para.outline_list import ListStyle, StyleListKind
+        # ...

         Write.append_para(cursor, "The following points are important:")

-        pos = get_pos()
+        list_style = ListStyle(list_style=StyleListKind.NUM_123, num_start=-2)
+        list_style.apply(cursor)

         Write.append_para(cursor, "Have a good breakfast")
         Write.append_para(cursor, "Have a good lunch")
         Write.append_para(cursor, "Have a good dinner")

-        Write.style_left(cursor, pos, "NumberingStyleName", "Numbering 123")
+        # Reset to default which set cursor to No List Style
+        list_style.default.apply(cursor)

     .. only:: html